 Pelvic Floor Therapy

-Pelvic floor dysfunction affects women through all stages of life. including pain with intercourse, pelvic and lower quadrant pain, pelvic organ prolapse, urinary urgency and incontinence, fecal incontinence and chronic constipation, as well as tearing including healing diastisis recti and improving perineal scar mobility.
+Pelvic floor problems affects women through all stages of life, This can include pain with intercourse, pelvic and lower quadrant pain, organ prolapse, urinary urgency and incontinence, fecal incontinence and chronic constipation.

 You are not alone: 20% of women suffer from urinary incontinence, 18% of women suffer from pelvic floor pain.
 After your 1st childbirth a woman is 4x more likely to have a pelvic organ prolapse.
 After 2 births a woman has an 8x more chance of prolapse.
 Childbirth can cause your perineal tissue to stretch over 30x past its capacity to deliver your precious child.
 If a woman suffers from a 3rd degree tear she has a 70% chance of developing fecal incontinence in her lifetime.
 No wonder so many women have issues with pelvic floor dysfunction.